Lost-Outpost/sovngarde/README.md

 Septimus works with both Skyrim: Special Edition and Skyrim: Anniversary Edition.
 The full Anniversary Edition support includes all the new creation club content for those eager to get right into the new content.

+### Minimum Specs
+Users have reported running the list fine with as low as a Ryzen 1300x and a GTX960.
+You may need to use performance ini files (included) with systems this low but it should run fine and still look great!

 ### Gameplay

 Septimus seeks to modify Skyrim in the least intrusive way to keep what makes the vanilla game great, while introducing new and fun things to find and do.
 You can find a summary of all changes on the [Gameplay Changes](GAMEPLAY.md) page.